-The TSF shall enforce the Dynamic Memory Access Control Policy to provide minimally protective^(c) default values for security attributes that are used to enforce the SFP.
+- The TSF shall enforce the Dynamic Memory Access Control Policy to provide minimally protective^(a) default values for security attributes that are used to enforce the SFP. - The TSF shall allow none to specify alternative initial values to override the default values when an object or information is created.